pastor don richman

 After much prayer, thought and consultation, Pastor Richman was led to resign from his position at Emmaus Lutheran church to organize the East European Missions Network.
 This ministry was incorporated in the fall of 1992.
 Pastor Richman was designated director by the Board of Trustees at their first meeting in October of 1992.

 In March of 2004, Don handed the primary leadership and administration of EEMN over to Pastor Bill Moberly.
 He continues as Founding Director of EEMN.
-Though he continues to reside in Bloomington and the office is located in the same city, he travels frequently to various countries in Eastern Europe and the former Soviet Union.
+Though he continues to reside in Bloomington, the office has since relocated to Albuquerque, New Mexico.
+He travels frequently to various countries in Eastern Europe and the former Soviet Union.
 He is excited about this ministry and is grateful to God for the fellowship and friendship with brothers and sisters in many countries.
 He is also grateful to be able to partner with people over there in developing Bible Schools, colleges and other similar ministries.